sooneeatwork/CleanBackend/README.md

 ### Prerequisites

 - .NET 6 SDK
-- PostgreSQL
+- MYSQL

 ### Installation

 1. Clone the repo
-2. Create a PostgreSQL database and update the connection string in `appsettings.json`
+2. Create a MYSQL database and update the connection string in `appsettings.json`
 3. Run the project
 ## Contributing